BRIEF SUMMARY AND INTRODUCTION: Until just a few

 - Is it recognized in all states?
 Yes, since Hawaii's

-pioneering state of Wyoming in 1977, and ending with the
+Starting with the pioneering state of Wyoming in 1977, and

-entities, which resemble (and are usually taxed as)
+(or LLC).
+These entities, which resemble (and are usually taxed

 like corporations.
 While it has long been possible for